blendo-app/kafka-executor/README.md

 # kafka-executor

-Listens to topics and executes asynchronous jobs, ensuring that all will be done before a message will be committed.
+Listens to topics and executes asynchronous functions able to process each kafka message, ensuring that any processing will succeed, before the corresponding message offset is committed.

 ---